mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 In order to preserve the topology information, it is recommended that the implementation of 4o6RA is combined with the implementation of LDRA {{RFC6221}}
-and that the implementor provides a mechanism for LDRA to get interface information so that that they can be properly used for Interface-ID option as specified in section 5.3.2 of {{RFC6221}}.
+and that the implementation has a mechanism for LDRA to get interface information so that that they can be properly used for Interface-ID option as specified in section 5.3.2 of {{RFC6221}}.
-The mechanisms for transporting the interface information, their format and whether the interface information contains indication that a 4o6 RA agent is involved are out of the scope of the present document.
+The internal mechanisms of an implementation for transporting the interface information, their format and whether the interface information contains indication that a 4o6 RA agent is involved are out of the scope of the present document.

 ~~~aasvg